-Jambalaya is such a culinary staple and storied dish in New Orleans the word is used to describe so much more than food.
-“What a crazy jambalaya of music at this festival.”
-The dish has represented New Orleans since Colonial Spanish settlers tried reconstructing their native paella from locally-sourced ingredients.
-Today, the dish is comprised of a mix of meat –chicken, seafood or sausage or all three!-- peppers, onions, other vegetables, spices and ricecombined in a variety of ways, or as Chef John Besh told Epicurious: “Depending on what town you’re from [and] how your mother cooked it.”
+Jambalaya is both a culinary staple and storied dish in New Orleans.
+The dish has been a part of New Orleans cuisine since Colonial Spanish settlers tried reconstructing their native paella from locally-sourced ingredients.
+Today, the dish is comprised of a mix of chicken, seafood, sausage--or all three!--plus peppers, onions, other vegetables, spices and rice combined in a variety of ways.

-However it’s done, jambalaya’s become a flavorful and fundamental part of New Orleans cuisine.
+How ever it’s done, jambalaya has become a flavorful and fundamental part of New Orleans cuisine.
 Jambalaya will make you feel New Orleans’ essence; it can be wolfed down or savored, but it should never be passed up.

 The next time you have a craving for jambalaya, pull up a seat at Jacque-Imo’s or Acme Oyster House.
 Order it alongside fried chicken at Mother’s, or a Pimm’s Cup at Napoleon House.
 Check out the list below for where to find your next bite of the local favorite.